 In June of 2019, I discovered I had HER2 Positive Invasive Ductal Carcinoma Stage 3.
-As if the name wasn’t scary enough, they found four tumors in my right breast and the cancer had spread to some of the lymph nodes under my right arm.
-Termed aggressive.
-And I was afraid.
+As if the name wasn’t scary enough, they found four tumors in my right breast and the aggressive cancer had spread to some of the lymph nodes under my right arm.

 Many nights during those initial weeks, I jolted awake in sheer terror wondering if this diagnosis meant the end.
 But time and again, as I leaned deeper into my spirituality, I was lovingly guided with the same message: I was going to be OK.
 My healing journey would be used one day help others.